 When a swimming pool's returns are putting air into the pool along with returned water, splits or leaks in water lines are many times at fault.
 Trace each of the water lines in your swimming pool's filter pump system to locate any air leaks in those lines.
 If you have a water return line itself with an air or water leak, you'll need to repair or replace the line.
 Pool water return lines are under pressure, so replacing leaky lines is typically required.

 Periodically examine all the fittings, seals and plugs on your pool's filter pump for signs of wear.
 Also take a close look at your swimming pool's returns on occasion to ensure any gaskets, male adapters and other components are in good shape.
 Air being put into your swimming pool through the water returns is a sure sign of air leaking into your pump system at some point.
 Regularly examine pool water return lines and pipes to help prevent air or water leakage.

-How to Unclog Swimming Pool Lines
+- PlumbingKnowledge: How to Remove Air from Your Swimming Pool Lines

 - Pool Sharks Blog; How to Check for a Swimming Pool Leak; May 3, 2010